tududes/btt-subnet-dca/README.md

 ### ⚡ Slippage Auto-Tuning
 The script uses a binary search algorithm to automatically find the optimal trade size that matches your target slippage:
 1. For each trade, it starts with your remaining budget as the maximum possible trade size

+When using `--budget 0`, the script will:
+- For staking: Use the full available TAO balance on the coldkey
+- For unstaking: Use the full available subnet alpha balance staked to the hotkey (converted to TAO)

 2. It then performs a binary search to find the largest trade size that stays within your slippage target
 3. If the calculated slippage would be too high, it reduces the trade size
 4. If the calculated slippage would be too low, it increases the trade size